martinjackson/simple-widgets/docs/SearchSortTable.md

 ### **Searching**
 The search bar contains the following:
 1. A drop down listing all the headers in the table.
 Select one to search that column in the table.
+If All is in the drop down, then all columns will be searched.
 2. A text box to enter the text to be searched for in that header column.
 3. A Search button to search for the text in the header column.
 4. A Top button places the first item in the data at the top of the table.
 Disables the Top and Previous buttons.